elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-Comparing 3 < 7, you turn left.
+You turn left because 3 < 7.

 #[]##[85bBab6a2A0=#[
 [1=4A6cCA]<58c]#[8:2